 Left ventricular dysfunction was reported in 2.2% of patients in MBC clinical studies with trastuzumab emtansine.
 The majority of events were asymptomatic Grade 1 or 2 decrease in LVEF.
 Grade 3 or 4 events were reported in 0.4% of patients with MBC.
 In an observational study (BO39807), approximately 22% (7 out of 32) of MBC patients initiating trastuzumab emtansine with LVEF of 40-49% at baseline, experienced a LVEF drop of > 10% from baseline and/or CHF; most of these patients had other cardiovascular risk factors.
-Left ventricular dysfunction occurred in 3.0% of patients with EBC, with Grade 3 or 4 in 0.5% of patients.
+Left ventricular dysfunction occurred in 3.0% of patients with EBC, with Grade 3 in 0.5% of patients, and no events of higher grade.
 For dose modifications in the event of LVEF decrease, see Table 2 in section 4.2 and section 4.4.

 Peripheral neuropathy

-Peripheral neuropathy, mainly as Grade 1 and predominantly sensory, was reported in clinical trials of trastuzumab emtansine.
+Peripheral neuropathy, mainly as Grade 1 and predominantly sensory, was reported in clinical studies of trastuzumab emtansine.
 In patients with MBC, the overall incidence of peripheral neuropathy was 29.0% and 8.6% for Grade ≥ 2.
-In patients with EBC, the overall incidence was 32.3% and 10.3% for Grade ≥ 2.
+In patients with EBC, the overall incidence was 32.0% and 10.1% for Grade ≥ 2.

 Infusion-related reactions